Torsion free instanton sheaves on the blow-up of $\mathbb{P}^{3}$ at a point: Introduction

 ${\bf 1^{{\rm st}}}$\textbf{Main Result:} [Corollary \ref{ccgm-like-monad} and Theorem \ref{main1}] {\em \begin{itemize} \item[(a)] Any torsion free instanton sheaf $\mathcal{F},$ on $\bp3,$ is also the cohomology of a monad:

-In which, the map $\alpha$ fails to be injective exactly on the singularity locus of $\mathcal{F}$. \item[(b)] The singularity locus of a strictly torsion free instanton sheaf, on $\bp3$ has pure dimension $1.$ \end{itemize} } The property in item $({\rm b}),$ are special to rank $2$ and is a generalization of the already known phenomenon on $\p3,$ as it was shown in \cite{JG}, for all rank $2$ instanton sheaves, and in independently in \cite[Theorem ]{henni}, for the special case of the fixed instantons sheaves of rank $2$, with respect to a toric action.
+In which, the map $\alpha$ fails to be injective exactly on the singularity locus of $\mathcal{F}$. \item[(b)] The singularity locus of a strictly torsion free instanton sheaf, on $\bp3$ has pure dimension $1.$ \end{itemize} } The property in item $({\rm b}),$ are special to rank $2$ and is a generalization of the already known phenomenon on $\p3,$ as it was shown in \cite{JG}, for all rank $2$ instanton sheaves, and in independently in \cite[Theorem 3.4]{henni}, for the special case of the fixed instantons sheaves of rank $2$, with respect to a toric action.
+This might hold for rank $2$ instantons on many $3$-folds and is worth of further investigations.
+For higher ranks this not true and there are counter-examples already on $\p3$ \cite{JG}.

 As an application we study the boundary of the component of the instanton bundles given by \cite[Construction 7.2]{ccgm}, and that we will call t'Hooft bundles: In order to achieve the desired result, we use elementary transformations, as in \cite{JMT1, MT}, with respect to a triple $(\Sigma,\mathcal{L},\phi),$ satisfying certain conditions, where $\Sigma$ is a curve, $\mathcal{L}$ is an invertible sheaf on $\Sigma$ and $\phi$ is a surjective map.
-In particular, it will follow that $\mu-$(semi-)stability is preserved under these operations.
-Furthermore, in the last part of this work we will prove
+In particular, it will follow that $\mu$-(semi-)stability is preserved under these operations.
+We call a sheaf $\mathcal{F}$ {\em smoothable} if it can be deformed to a locally free sheaf.
+That is, there is a pointed scheme $(S,s_{0}),$ an open subscheme $U\owns s_{0},$ of $S,$ and a family of sheaves $\mathbb{F}$ parameterized by $S$ such that the central fiber $\mathbb{F}_{s_{0}}=\mathcal{F}$ and for all $u\in U\backslash\{s_{0}\},$ the generic fiber $\mathbb{F}_{u}$ is locally free.